What is counselling?

 Is counselling for you?

-I have had many years of experience in helping people both young and old, many with very serious problems.
-Together we can usually work through their painful feelings and fears.
-There is potential in all of us.
-Potential to recover and potential to find fulfilment.
-As soon as you start to talk and share your feelings with someone who truly listens, the sharing of the problem can often provide an immediate relief.
+I have had many years of experience in helping people, both young and old, many with very serious problems.
+Together we can usually work through your painful feelings and fears.

 What to expect

-When you feel comfortable enough we can sit together and look at what is hurting.
-Some clients feel sad and troubled and they don’t know why.
-If this happening with you I would like to help you become more aware of your feelings, so that you can put them into words.
-While focusing on what your life is like we can explore you’re the various ways ahead for you and build on your inner strengths.
+When you feel comfortable enough, we can sit together and look at what is hurting.
+Some clients feel sad and troubled and they don’t know why, or cannot articulate their feelings out loud.
+If this is happening with you, I aim to help you become more aware of your feelings, so that you can put them into words.
+While focusing on what your life is like, we can explore the various ways ahead for you and build on your inner strengths.